schambig/holbertonschool-validation/module3_task1/README.md

 - clean
 - help

-## Workflow
+## Build Workflow
-- Clone the repository
+- The workflow is executed into an Ubuntu 18.04
-- Change to the appropriate directory and execute `make help`
+- Required tools are installed prior to any `make` target, by executing the script `setup.sh`